 - Work in nurseries and playgroups (voluntary, private or public sector).

-- Work as a counsellor (eg. Samaritans, Childline) or psychological therapist with children, young people and families.
+- Work in organisations that offer support to vulnerable groups (eg. Samaritans, Childline, Lifeline, Rainbow Project) or psychological therapy with children, young people and families.